-The marine industry will be impacted by the global efforts to reduce green house gas emissions ("GHGs") and is pursuing a number of initiatives in this regard.
-GHG goals for the overall global marine industry have been set, with the first being a 40% reduction in global emissions (on an intensity, or work conducted basis) by 2030.
-Regulations are in place that cover as-yet unbuilt vessels requiring the utilization of newer, more efficient designs.
-Global efficiency standards for currently operating ships are in development and are expected to be in place by 2023.
-These regulations limiting the amount of GHGs emitted by transportation companies could impact engine design, vessel speeds (the so-called 'slow steaming': vessels operate less efficiently at higher speeds and most engines have an operating zone in which they are most efficient), or other as yet unidentified parameters.
+The marine industry is participating in the global efforts to reduce green house gas emissions ("GHGs") and pursuing a number of initiatives in this regard.
+GHG goals for the overall global marine industry have been set by the IMO, with the first being a 40% reduction in global emissions (on an intensity, or work conducted basis) by 2030.
+Regulations are in place that apply to as-yet built vessels requiring the utilization of newer, more efficient designs.
+Global efficiency standards for currently operating ships are in development and will be in place by 2023.
+These regulations limiting the amount of GHGs emitted by transportation companies could impact engine design, vessel speeds (the so-called 'slow steaming': vessels operate less efficiently at higher speeds and most engines have an operating zone in which they are most efficient), hull design and other as yet unidentified parameters.

 In the interim, various jurisdictions have enacted measures intended to either reduce carbon emissions or to put a price on emissions.
 Canada has enacted a carbon tax that is in place in provinces that do not have their own emission control regime, including Ontario.
-The federal tax does not currently apply to the marine industry.
+The federal tax does not currently apply to fuels used by the domestic marine industry however this is under review.
 It is possible that carbon taxes or other measures could be applied in the future and that any measures enacted will impact the operating costs of the business and may not be recoverable through increased revenues.